 Choose a scalable platform

-- Ensure it supports your current team size and future growth.
+- Make sure it supports your current team size and future growth

-- Opt for a user-friendly interface for both HR and employees.
+- Pick a user-friendly interface for both HR and employees

 Centralize and structure content